 The backspace of the van had one small window in the top, no seats and it was very cold inside.
 The four of them had to sit on the plain floor during the very fast and winding drive.

-After an estimated three- to four-hour drive, the van stopped and the four individuals were told to get off onto a small paved road.
+After an estimated three to four hour drive, the van stopped and the four individuals were told to get off onto a small paved road.
 A small village was visible at some distance.
 They were still on the Croatian side of the border around Maljevac (HVR) and near Velika Kladusa (BIH).
-It was now afternoon of March 23.
+It was now the afternoon of March 23th.

 The officers destroyed both phones’ charging inputs with a stick, while the group had to watch.
 Then they casually threw the phones on the ground and said: